Ricky-93/riccardogonzo.github.io/_talks/2024-09-17_worldline.md

 ---
-title: "Classical scattering and bound observables from the worldline approach to the"
+title: "Classical scattering and bound observables from the worldline approach to the two-body problem"
 collection: talks
 type: "Invited seminar"
 permalink: